takahiroaoki/make-qrcode/README.md

 ## How to use

-1. Set environment valiables in docker-compose.yaml.
+1. Execute the following command.
 TEXT is the word which would be converted to QR code, and FILE_NAME is the output name.
-2. Execute the following command.
 ```
-$ docker-compose run --rm qrcode
+$ docker-compose run --rm -e TEXT={Your text like URL} -e FILE_NAME={File name} qrcode
 ```
-3. Search the directory, "app/output" for the output png file.
+2. Search the directory, "app/output" for the output png file.